Jh-SYSU/MUSE_dev/README.md

 We provide a script (install.sh) to install the environment, including the extra packages (mol2vec, descriptastorus, et al), and CPU and CUDA11.8 environments are supported.
-You can install the required packages follow the instructions (tested on a linux terminal):
+You can install the required packages follow the instructions (tested on a linux terminal, this step will take around 30 minutes depending on the speed of your internet bandwidth.):

 `source install.sh cu118`